Promoting sociology in Australia

 To access information about current Thematic Groups, please click on the 'Established Groups' tab at the top of this page.
 Alternatively, click here.

 As from July 2012, every group will be up for renewal at the same time.
-Groups will be renewed every 3 years, using the renewal form, with the next review in December, 2013.
+Groups will be renewed every 3 years with the next review in December, 2016.

 You can join up to 3 thematic groups via TASA's membership application form.
 Your selections can be ammended at anytime throughout the year by logging in to your TASA membership profile.
 Instructions for joining a thematic group are available in Word (25kb) and Pdf (988kb)